millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide300.md

 ## Required Artifacts

-- A running BDCS-CE instance and Storage Cloud Object Store instance, created as per the instructions in Lab 100.
-These instructions included the use of a special "bootstrap.sh" script which setup the BDCS-CE environment for this workshop.
+- A running BDC instance and Storage Cloud Object Store instance, created as per the instructions in Lab 100.
+These instructions included the use of a special "bootstrap.sh" script which setup the BDC environment for this workshop.
-- You completed the tutorials in Lab 200 Getting to know BDCS-CE
+- You completed the tutorials in Lab 200 Getting to know Oracle Big Data Cloud

-## Connect to the BDCS-CE Console
+## Connect to the BDC Console

 ### **STEP 1**: Navigate/login to the Oracle Cloud My Services Dashboard

 ![](images/300/snap0011988.jpg)

-### **STEP 2**: Navigate to the My Services page for your BDCS-CE cluster
+### **STEP 2**: Navigate to the My Services page for your BDC cluster

 ![](images/300/snap0011989.jpg)